Borneo: Ecology

-Conservation issues
+Environmental issues

 The island historically had extensive rainforest cover, but the area was reduced due to heavy logging by the Indonesian and Malaysian wood industry, especially with the large demands of raw materials from industrial countries along with the conversion of forest lands for large-scale agricultural purposes.
 Half of the annual global tropical timber acquisition comes from Borneo.
 Palm oil plantations have been widely developed and are rapidly encroaching on the last remnants of primary rainforest.
 Forest fires since 1997, started by the locals to clear the forests for plantations were exacerbated by an exceptionally dry El Niño season, worsening the annual shrinkage of the rainforest.
 During these fires, hotspots were visible on satellite images and the resulting haze frequently affected Brunei, Indonesia and Malaysia.
 The haze could also reach southern Thailand, Cambodia, Vietnam and the Philippines as evidenced on the 2015 Southeast Asian haze.

-A 2018 study found that Bornean orangutans declined by 148,500 individuals from 1999 to 2015.
+A study in 2018 found that Bornean orangutans declined by 148,500 individuals from 1999 to 2015.

 Topography

-List of highest peaks in Borneo by elevation.
+List of highest peaks in Borneo by elevation: